syncfusion-content/asp.netmvc-docs/aspnetmvc/Tooltip/HowTo.md

     public ActionResult Index()
         {

-            TooltipProperties tooltipobj = new TooltipProperties();
+            TooltipProperties obj = new TooltipProperties();
-            tooltipobj.Content = "ECMAScript (or ES) is a trademarked scripting-language specification standardized by Ecma International in ECMA-262 and ISO/IEC 16262";
+            obj.Content = "The World Wide Web (WWW) is an information space where documents and other web resources are identified by URLs, interlinked by hypertext links, and can be accessed via the Internet.";
-            ViewData["tooltip"] = tooltipobj;
+            ViewData["tooltip"] = obj;
             return View();
         }